Cyberbullying: 2014

 In 2014, Mehari, Farrell, and Le published a study that focused on the literature on cyberbullying among adolescents.
 They found that researchers have generally assumed that cyberbullying is distinct from aggression perpetrated in person.
 Mehari et al. suggest that the media through which aggression is perpetrated may be best conceptualized as a new classification of aggression, rather than considering cyberbullying as a distinct counterpart to existing forms of aggression.
 They suggest that future research on cyberbullying be considered within the context of theoretical and empirical knowledge of aggression in adolescence.

 Mary Howlett-Brandon's doctoral dissertation analyzed the National Crime Victimization Survey: Student Crime Supplement, 2009, to focus on the cyberbullying victimization of Black and White students in specific conditions.

 2015

-WalletHub's 2015's Best & Worst States at Controlling Bullying report measured the relative levels of bullying in 42 states.
-According to the report, North Dakota, Illinois, Louisiana, Rhode Island, and Washington, D.C., have the most attempted suicides by high school students.
-The five states with highest percentage of students being bullied on campus are Missouri, Michigan, Idaho, North Dakota, and Montana.

 Cyberbullying on social media has usually been student-to-student, but recently, students have been cyberbullying their teachers.
 High school students in Colorado created a Twitter site that bullies teachers.
 This ranges from obscenities to false accusations of inappropriate actions with students.